overwolf/overwolf.github.io/docs/api/overwolf-media.md

 > Takes a window screenshot and calls the callback with the success status and the screenshot URL.
 The screenshot is saved to the screenshots folder.

+This function is to capture a native OS window by it's OS Title - for example - "Untitled - Notepad".
+To capture one of your app's windows you should use HTML5 [Canvas.toDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL).

 Parameter       | Type       | Description                                                                                                              |
 ----------------| -----------| ------------------------------------------------------------------------------------------------------------------------ |
 windowName	    | string     | The window name                                                                                                          |